BCE Inc. (BCE) with a beta value of 0.52 appears to be a promising investment opportunity.

 Sponsored

-Communication Services Sector giant saw their annual sales surged by 1.50% over the last five years.
-While this was happening, its average annual earnings per share was recorded 19.00%.
+Over the past five-year period, the growth rate of yearbook sales for the company of the Communication Services sector was 1.50%.
+Meanwhile, its annual earnings per share averaged 19.00%.
 With a float of $911.73 million, this company’s outstanding shares have now reached $911.90 million.

+Considering the fact that the conglomerate employs 49781 people, you should pay attention to its efficiency factor.

 BCE Inc. (BCE) Breakdown of a Key Holders of the stock

-Our next focus will be how large-scale investors are participating in this stock of the Telecom Services Industry.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Telecom Services Industry.
 The insider ownership of BCE Inc. is 0.02%, while institutional ownership is 52.90%.

 BCE Inc. (BCE) Recent Fiscal highlights

-In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported $0.69 earnings per share (EPS), higher than consensus estimate (set at $0.62) by $0.07.
-This company achieved a net margin of +12.11 while generating a return on equity of 13.02.
+In its latest quarterly report, released on 3/30/2022, the company reported earnings of $0.69 per share, which was $0.1 higher than the consensus estimate of $0.26.
+In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.69 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 19.00% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 6.43% during the next five years compared to -2.10% drop over the previous five years of trading.